 when considering where in the capital stack to invest.

-Investors will want to consider their own risk tolerance and return expectations when considering where in the capital stack to invest.
-Those with a lower risk tolerance may want to consider investing in debt, whereas those looking for more significant returns may want to invest in preferred or common equity despite the enhanced risk that often entails.
+Investors will want to consider their own risk tolerance and return expectations when considering where in the capital stack they should invest.
+Those with a lower risk tolerance may want to consider investing in debt, whereas those who are looking for more significant returns may want to invest in preferred or common equity despite the enhanced risk that often entails.

 Are you interested in investing in commercial real estate?
 Contact us today to learn more about Smartland’s approach to leverage.
 Including how we go about structuring the capital stack for each of our deals.